pesky4/OpenNote/README.md

 # Open Note
-This app was created because I wanted to make an app to do my personal note-taking.
+I created OpenNote because I just needed a note-taking app that was simple.
+<br>It's also open source, so if you want to fork and or edit the code to your liking, go ahead.